MexicoOfficial Name: United Mexican States

-Labor Laws: U.S. citizen property owners should consult legal counsel or local authorities before hiring employees to serve in their homes or on their vessels moored in Mexico.
-Several U.S. citizen property owners have faced lengthy lawsuits for failure to comply with Mexican labor laws regarding severance pay and Mexican social security benefits.
+Labor Laws: U.S. citizen property owners should consult legal counsel or local authorities before hiring employees to work in their homes or on their vessels moored in Mexico.
+Several U.S. citizen property owners have been sued for failure to comply with Mexican labor laws regarding severance pay and Mexican social security benefits.

-Human Smuggling and Trafficking: Mexican authorities may prosecute anyone arrested for trafficking or smuggling of people into or out of Mexico in addition to any charges they may face in the other country involved, including the United States.
+Human Smuggling and Trafficking: Mexican authorities may prosecute anyone arrested for trafficking or smuggling of people into or out of Mexico..

-In addition to other publicly available information, U.S. citizens may click on the map of U.S. consular operations in Mexico to link to the nearest Embassy or consulate’s website which contains lists of doctors or hospitals.
-Before beginning international travel, U.S. citizens may wish to obtain emergency medical evacuation insurance, check with their health care providers to see if the cost for medical treatment outside the U.S. is covered, and inquire about the reimbursement process.
+In addition to other publicly available information, a list of doctors and hospitals is available from the nearest Embassy or consulate’s website..
+Before beginning international travel, U.S. citizens should consider purchasing emergency medical evacuation insurance, check with their health care providers to see if the cost for medical treatment outside the U.S. is covered, and inquire about the reimbursement process.

-Procedures After the Death of a U.S. Citizen in Mexico: When a United States citizen dies in Mexico, it is critical that the next of kin act promptly to contract with a Mexican funeral home to help carry out funeral arrangements, including return of the deceased’s remains to the U.S., if desired.
-The next of kin must also provide documents establishing the identity of both the next of kin and the decedent.
-Common documents used for this purpose are passports, government-issued photo identification such as a driver’s license, birth certificates, and marriage certificates.
+Death of a U.S. Citizen in Mexico: When a U.S. citizen dies in Mexico, it is critical that the next of kin act promptly to contract with a Mexican funeral home to help carry out funeral arrangements, including return of the deceased’s remains to the United States, if desired.
+The next of kin must also provide documents establishing the identity of both the decedent and any next of kin.
+Documents used for this purpose include: passports, government-issued photo identification such as a driver’s license, birth certificates, and marriage certificates.
 The next of kin is responsible for all costs associated with the funeral home, and/or shipment of remains or personal effects.

-The Embassy or Consulate in the district where the U.S. citizen died can provide a list of funeral homes and location-specific requirements in the Consular District.
-Although Embassy staff members may not make funeral and other arrangements, staff can help locate and notify the next of kin of their loved one's passing, inform families about the Mexican legal requirements for claiming a loved one's remains, and assist in shipping personal effects to the United States.
+The Embassy, nearest consulate, or consular agency can provide a list of funeral homes and location-specific requirements.
+Although Embassy staff members cannot make funeral arrangements, staff can help locate and notify the next of kin, inform families about the Mexican legal requirements for claiming the deceased’s remains, and assist in shipping personal effects to the United States.
 The U.S. Embassy and its Consulates also prepare a Consular Report of Death of a U.S. Citizen Abroad, based on the local Mexican death certificate.
 The Consular Report of Death Abroad may be used in most legal proceedings in the United States as proof of death overseas.
-To prepare this document, Embassy staff will need original evidence of U.S. citizenship of the decedent and the original Mexican death certificate.
+To prepare this document, Embassy staff will need evidence of the decedent’s U.S. citizenship and the original Mexican death certificate.

-Water Quality: In many areas in Mexico, tap water is unsafe and should be avoided.
+Water Quality: In many areas in Mexico, tap water is not potable.
 Bottled water and beverages are safe, although, visitors should be aware that many restaurants and hotels serve tap water unless bottled water is specifically requested.
 Ice may also come from tap water and should be avoided.
 Visitors should exercise caution when buying food or beverages from street vendors.

-The quality of water along some beaches in or near Acapulco or other large coastal communities may be unsafe for swimming because of contamination.
+The quality of water along some beaches in or near Acapulco or other large coastal communities may be unsafe for swimming because of pollution.
 Swimming in contaminated water may cause diarrhea and/or other illnesses.
-Mexican government agencies monitor water quality in public beach areas but their standards and sampling techniques may differ from those in the United States.
+Mexican government agencies monitor water quality in public beach areas, but their standards and sampling techniques may differ from those in the United States.

-Altitude: In high-altitude areas such as Mexico City (elevation 7,600 feet or about 1/2 mile higher than Denver, Colorado), most people need a short adjustment period.
+Altitude: In high-altitude areas like Mexico City (elevation 7,600 feet, appromimately 1.5 miles above sea level), most people need a short adjustment period as long as several days.
 Symptoms of reaction to high altitude include a lack of energy, shortness of breath, occasional dizziness, headache, and insomnia.
 Those with heart problems should consult their doctor before traveling.
 Air pollution in Mexico City and Guadalajara is severe, especially from December to May, and combined with high altitude could affect travelers with underlying respiratory problems.